lnkn/blog/src/old posts/post-4-recipe-Apple_Crisp/index.md

 ---
+title: Apple Crisp
-title: My Favorite Peanut Butter Cookies description : This apple crisp was such a hit at two Thanksgiving dinners this past week!
+description : This apple crisp was such a hit at two Thanksgiving dinners this past week!
 The top of the crisp is so deliciously full of oats and is the perfect ratio to apple.
 You’ll want to add this to the holiday baking list!
 date: '2018-09-26'
-image: cookie1.jpg
+image: apple_crisp.jpg
-lead: A complete "how-to" for acheiving the perfect peanut butter cookie.
+lead: You’ll want to add this to the holiday baking list!
 ---

+#### Prep Time: 20 min | Bake time: 55 min | Total time: 1 hr & 15 min

 *This apple crisp was such a hit at two Thanksgiving dinners this past week!
 The top of the crisp is so deliciously full of oats and is the perfect ratio to apple.
 You’ll want to add this to the holiday baking list!*